Umananda Temple, GuwahatiCurrently Closed

 Umananda Temple, Guwahati Reviews

-Right on the top of Peacock island located in the middle of river Brahmaputra, this Shiva temple offers you much more than just a place of worship.
+Atop the Peacock island located in the middle of river Brahmaputra, this Shiva temple offers you much more than just a place of worship.
 A walk around the temple offers amazing views of the city as well as the river.
 The ferry ride from the island at the time of sunset is mesmerizing!
 And you may just see a golden langur (one of the most endangered species), if you are lucky enough (which I wasn't).

 Temple is located on the middle of Brahmaputra river.
 Can reach there with private boat services as well as government boat services.but better to choose government if u want to save money.
 Can roam around the island.
 Have a fun with shopping, eating and seeing evening sunset..